logangraham/insight/README.md

 # Insight
 Natural language document search.
 Given a topic query, find the `n` most similar documents.
-A `DistilBERT` model is used to embed the query and the documents.
+A `DistilBERT` or `SciBERT` model is used to embed the query and the documents.

 ## Getting Started
 To run, first install the requirements in your virtual environment: